2-REC/hugo-myblog-theme/README.md

       * email = "someone@email.com"
         **NOTE:** Sould use the same as in "socialOptions".
       * link = "https://somesite.org"
   * Social Options: Contact information, such as social networks, sites and communities.
     (TODO: Check for missing icons!)
     => Long list of supported platforms.
 Check "socialOptions" in "params.toml" for the complete list.
     Examples of social options: email, phone, facebook, twitter, github, instagram, youtube, linkedin, pinterest, steam.
     **NOTE:** Additional options can be added by creating a new entry in the list (in params file) and adding its corresponding icon.
 See (TODO: add link) for details.
       (TODO: check if correct (to adew option), or if more complex) **NOTE:** The social options can also be in the site footer.
 See below for details.

+* (Optional) Carousel.
+  => Recent posts displayed as a "carousel".
+  * The parameters for the carousel are set in the "slider" section of the "params.toml" file.
+    The main parameters are:
+    * enable: To allow/disallow the carousel feature.
+    * manual: Specifies if only the posts having a "slide=true" option enabled are displayed.
+    * num_features: The number of elements to display in the carousel.
+    * transition parameters: effect, delay, duration (more details are provided in the "params" file).
+  * Additionally to the recent posts, other specific slides can be defined to be displayed in the carousel.
+    * For each slide, a "yaml" file must be defined in the "data/slider" directory (located at the root of the site).
+    * The parameters for slides are:
+      * Title: Title of the slide.
+      * banner: Path to the slide image (path in "static" directory).
+      * copyright: Label to display on the image for copyright disclaimer (optional).
+      * caption: Description label to display on the image (optional).
+      * Summary: Text displayed in the slide.
+      * url: Link to another page or external site.
+    Examples of slides can be found in the "exampleSite" (in "data/slider" directory).

 - galleries
 - posts